Updated July 27, 2024

 1. Set up and activate at the airport

 I like to have a phone connected to a cellular network before leaving the airport.
-It allows communications with others, especially when faced with travel delays or for confirming meeting arrangements.
-Hunting down a SIM card at a downtown location, or encountering difficulties activating my phone interfere with my ability to get on with my travels.
+It allows communications with others, especially when faced with travel delays or to confirm meeting arrangements.
+Hunting down a SIM card at a downtown location, or encountering difficulties activating your phone interfere with your ability to get on with your travels.

 2. Country-wide calling minutes and texts